external-secrets/external-secrets/docs/provider-oracle-vault.md

 ## Oracle Vault

-External Secrets Operator integrates with [OCI API](https://github.com/oracle/oci-go-sdk) to sync secret on the Oracle cloud to secrets held on the Kubernetes cluster.
+External Secrets Operator integrates with [OCI API](https://github.com/oracle/oci-go-sdk) to sync secret on the Oracle Vault to secrets held on the Kubernetes cluster.

 ### Authentication